corda/corda-docs-portal/content/en/docs/corda-enterprise/4.1/api-contract-constraints.md

 Constraints are not the only way to manage upgrades to transactions.
 There are two ways of handling upgrades to a smart contract in Corda:

 * **Implicit**: By pre-authorising multiple implementations of the contract ahead of time, using constraints.
 * **Explicit**: By creating a special *contract upgrade transaction* and getting all participants of a state to sign it using the contract upgrade flows.

-The advantage of pre-authorising upgrades using constraints is that you don’t need the heavyweight process of creating upgrade transactions for every state on the ledger.
+The advantage of pre-authorising upgrades using constraints is that you don't need the heavyweight process of creating upgrade transactions for every state on the ledger.
 The disadvantage is that you place more faith in third parties, who could potentially change the app in ways you did not expect or agree with.
-The advantage of using the explicit upgrade approach is that you can upgrade states regardless of their constraint, including in cases where you didn’t anticipate a need to do so.
+The advantage of using the explicit upgrade approach is that you can upgrade states regardless of their constraint, including in cases where you didn't anticipate a need to do so.
 But it requires everyone to sign, manually authorise the upgrade, consumes notary and ledger resources, and is just in general more complex.